AFC Wimbledon is a club collectively created, owned and run by its fans.

 In the event of accident, illness or injury, a steward should be advised so that the appropriate assistance can be arranged quickly.

-Please refer to AFC Wimbledon’s Ground Regulations.
+Please follow the below link to refer to AFC Wimbledon ground Regulations.

 Failure to comply with ground regulations may lead to immediate ejection or non-admittance to the ground.

 AFC Wimbledon will support any banning orders applied by the Police/Courts or other football clubs and may request a fan or visitor to complete an anti-social behavior agreement, if appropriate.

 The Club Shop is open from 10am to 5pm on weekdays and from 11am to 6pm on Saturdays.
 For Saturday home games the shop closes when the match kicks off, but opens again for half time and at the final whistle.
 For Tuesday home games the shop is open from 10am until kick off.

 The shop is closed on public holidays, but may open on other occasions and, if so, the opening times will be advertised on the official website and in the matchday programme.
 The shop is wheelchair friendly.

 We also have an online store which is accessible through the official website.